 The best intros are the ones that ask questions.
 Yes, they are.
-Intros with open-ended questions get the viewers into thinking about the remaining content.
-When you strategically place well-framed questions in an intro, they tickle the viewers’ senses, bringing them into figuring out the answers.
+Intros with open-ended questions get the viewers to think about the remaining content.
+When you strategically place well-framed questions in an intro, they tickle the viewers’ senses, bringing them to figure out the answers.

 Since viewers are busy trying to answer the questions asked in the intro, they remain hooked to the content.
 Adding valuable content to your intro will hook the audience, and there is no better tool than asking questions.

 But remember one wrong choice, and your viewers can drop off.
 This means you must make the right choice of the questions you are looking to include in your intro.
 Refrain from asking questions that are too obvious as these can insult the audience’s intelligence, and they might not receive them well.

 In the same way, over-complicated questions framed inappropriately can confuse the audience and even leave them disinterested.

 If you are serious about creating good quality content, you must use the right intro-making tool for creating attractive and engaging YouTube introductions.
 The best is to use tools that allow users to incorporate their brand logo, tagline, and colors in the intros.